aneasystone/github-trending/README.md

 ## Go

+* 【2024-08-26】[rabilrbl / jiotv_go](https://github.com/rabilrbl/jiotv_go) - Unlock the magic of JioTV across all your devices, without the need for the JioTV App.
+Crafted with love in Golang for a delightful blend of speed and efficiency! 🌟✨
 * 【2024-08-22】[sourcegraph / sourcegraph-public-snapshot](https://github.com/sourcegraph/sourcegraph-public-snapshot) - Code AI platform with Code Search & Cody
 * 【2024-08-22】[adnanh / webhook](https://github.com/adnanh/webhook) - webhook is a lightweight incoming webhook server to run shell commands
 * 【2024-08-20】[rusq / slackdump](https://github.com/rusq/slackdump) - Save or export your private and public Slack messages, threads, files, and users locally without admin privileges.